mikaelkrief/VSTS-DevOps-Labs/kubernetes/readme.md

 ## Prerequisites

-1. **Microsoft Azure Account**: You need a valid and active azure account for the labs.
+1. **Microsoft Azure Account**: You need a valid and active azure account for the lab

 1. **Visual Studio Team Services Account**: If you don’t have one, you can create from [here](https://docs.microsoft.com/en-us/vsts/accounts/use-personal-access-tokens-to-authenticate)